Truth and Reconciliation Commission (South Africa): Accountability for high-profile perpetrators

 Former apartheid State President P.W.
 Botha defied a subpoena to appear before the commission, calling it a "circus".
 His defiance resulted in a fine and suspended sentence, but these were overturned on appeal.
 While former president F. W. de Klerk appeared before the commission and reiterated his apology for the suffering caused by apartheid, local reports at the time noted that he failed to accept that the former NP government's policies had given security forces a "licence to kill", although this was evidenced to him personally in different ways. de Klerk's appearance drove the chairman Archbishop Desmond Tutu almost to tears.

 Reparations

 The Reparations and Rehabilitations Committee recommended policy for how to assist victims (including family members and dependents) based on findings of other two committees.
 Several forms of reparations were recommended: urgent interim payments, individual reparation grants, symbolic reparation and legal administrative measures, community rehabilitation and institutional reforms.
 Wendy Orr, a co-chair of the Reparations and Rehabilitations Committee, has stated that delayed payments to victims in the reparations program are the most damaging aspect of the TRC’s work: Urgent Interim Reparations were made available in 2003, five years after the Commission recommended them to the government.
 Reparation grants were similarly delayed, and below the sum recommended by the TRC.
+In 2020 members of the Khulumani Galela Campaign, the majority of whom are elderly people who were physically injured during apartheid and who have not received compensation, began a series of protests outside of the Constitutional Court in Johannesburg.
+As of December 2025, these protests are ongoing.